 After completing this course you will be able to:

-- Discuss the history of VAT, some of its advantages and disadvantages and how it fits into the tax mix of states around the world.
+- Identify the advantages and disadvantages of a VAT type of tax and how it fits into the tax mix of states around the world.

-- Describe the way in which VAT operates, particularly in respect of output tax and input tax, in such a way that it remains neutral in its application by businesses.
+- Recognize how VAT operates, particularly in respect of output tax and input tax, in such a way that it remains neutral in its application by businesses.

 - Identify how VAT applies to supplies of both goods and services, including when provided electronically and to international transactions.

-- Understand the concept of taxable person, EU VAT group and fixed establishment, according to the recent ECJ decisions.
+- Apply the concept of taxable person, EU VAT group and fixed establishment, according to the recent ECJ decisions.

-- Discuss how VAT works within the European Union’s free market, including the measures introduced to address the impact of COVID-19 and the new VAT e-commerce rules.
+- Interpret how VAT works within the European Union’s free market, including the measures introduced to address the impact of COVID-19 and the new VAT e-commerce rules.

-- Understand how the system allows for neutrality by ensuring that imports and exports are neither advantaged nor disadvantaged over domestic supplies.
+- Define how the system allows for neutrality by ensuring that imports and exports are neither advantaged nor disadvantaged over domestic supplies.

-- Explain the impact of exemption in VAT and how tax is calculated by businesses that deal in exempt supplies.
+- Identify the impact of exemption in VAT and how tax is calculated by businesses that deal in exempt supplies.